simplex-chat/simplex-chat/readme.md

 ## Privacy requirements

-- User profile is only visible to the proifle connections, but not to the chat network
+- User profile is only visible to the profile connections, but not to the chat network
 - User profile is not stored on the servers.
 - Profile connections are not stored on the server.
 - It should not be possible to construct the list of user connections by analysing server database or any logs.